EmelioLeach/osticket-prereqs/README.md

 <img src=https://i.imgur.com/sspi8MP.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next we will install these items that are required for the osticketing system to work
+Next we will install these items that are required for the osticketing system to work.
 </p><img src=https://i.imgur.com/52biG6y.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 Now we can use IIS to browse 80 folder and osTicket installer should pop up its own webpage.PHP is a programming language and uses a mysql database to store information.